Loan Quality Advisor FAQ

 Loan Prospector Data Compare

-LQA will compare approximately 25 data elements from the submitted ULDD file with corresponding data elements from Loan Prospector’s last complete submission.
+LQA compares approximately 20 data elements from the submitted ULDD file with corresponding data elements from Loan Prospector’s last complete submission.
 The comparison of these important data elements in LQA is to determine if the loan data has changed between the last submission in Loan Prospector and the intended loan delivery data.
+Identifying these data discrepancies prior to loan delivery gives you time to take action to ensure the accuracy of the loan’s data and the corresponding Loan Prospector result.
+In addition, LP Data Compare applies other Loan Prospector eligibility checks as part of its evaluation.
+For example, a check is done to ensure the credit is within 120 days of the Note Date.

-The LP Data Compare functionality will match the Social Security numbers for the loan, and the corresponding LP AUS Key Number.
+LQA matches the Social Security Numbers for the loan, and the corresponding LP AUS Key Number to validate the information matches an existing Loan Prospector loan.

 LQA Risk Assessment

-If you do not currently use Loan Prospector to originate and underwrite loans, you can use LQA to get a summary level indication of Freddie Mac’s view of the credit risk and associated quality of the loan.
+If you do not currently use Loan Prospector to originate and underwrite loans, you can use LQA’s Risk Assessment service to get Freddie Mac's view of the credit risk.

-When non-Loan Prospector loans are submitted to LQA, the Risk Assessment service will return one of two responses – High Likelihood of Accept or High Likelihood of Caution.
-For any loan that receives the High Likelihood of Caution message, additional risk comments will be included with the results.
+When non-Loan Prospector loans are submitted to LQA, the Risk Assessment service returns one of two responses – High Likelihood of Accept or High Likelihood of Caution.
+For any loan that receives the High Likelihood of Caution message, additional risk comments may be included with the results.

-No. If the loan has been previously submitted to Loan Prospector, the LQA LP Data Compare service will be used to check if the data matches the last complete Loan Prospector submission.
+No. If the loan has been previously submitted to Loan Prospector, the LQA LP Data Compare service is used to check if the data matches the last complete Loan Prospector submission.
 If changes are needed to a Loan Prospector submission, you must resubmit the loan directly to Loan Prospector.

 Yes.
-LQA is informational only and does not specify requirements for the sale of the loan.
-High Likelihood risk assessment results are intended to provide Freddie Mac’s risk view of the loan.
+High Likelihood of Caution risk assessment results are intended to provide Freddie Mac’s risk view of the loan.
 It does not impact purchase eligibility.

 No. Only Loan Prospector provides representation and warranty relief for loans with an Accept risk class.